aurorax-space/docs/docs/code/advanced_usage/search/availability.md

-# Data Availability and Statistics
+# Data Availability

 Since the AuroraX platform is built around metadata in a database, we lose a bit of visibility regarding what data is in the system at any given time.
-To help with this, we have two functions that can quickly provide data availability and statistics information to users.
-Below, we'll have a closer look at each of these functions and how they can be used.
+To help with this, we have a function that provides data availability information to users.

-## Data availability

 Data availability information from AuroraX consists of the number of ephemeris or data product records for a given day and a given data source.
 We visualize it using the [Data Availability webpage](https://aurorax.space/data/availability){:target="_blank"}.